General Introduction to Ocean Accounts

 2. Requirements

-None--this Circular introduces the Technical Guidance on Ocean Accounts for Sustainable Ocean Development as a whole.
-Other Circulars elaborate on the general overview provided in this Circular.
+None -- this Circular introduces the Technical Guidance on Ocean Accounts for Sustainable Ocean Development as a whole.
+Other Circulars elaborate on the general overview provided here.

 3. Guidance Material